 The ideal writing samples show your analytical and persuasive writing abilities.
 While "facts" sections of briefs may show basic writing skills, they are rarely compelling and do not show how well you can apply the facts to the analysis/arguments.
 Furthermore, you will want to show your research skills and ability to apply your research to the matter at hand; thus, the more citations you have (with detailed and thoughtful parentheticals), the better.

 10. Alternatives to the Traditional Brief or Memorandum:

-If you have letters or other types of materials that highlight your persuasive and analytical writing skills, there is nothing wrong with using these.
-I have received feedback from firms saying that they were very impressed with the "real world" writing samples.
+If you have letters or other types of materials that highlight your persuasive and analytical writing skills, there’s nothing wrong with using these.
+I’ve received feedback from firms saying that they were very impressed with the "real world" writing samples.